Our Adrenal Stress Index:

 - Muscle and joint pain or weakness

-- Changes in skin integrity, easy bruising or excessive stretch marks
+- Easy bruising or excessive stretch marks

-Why use our Adrenal Stress Index (ASI)?
+Why use our Adrenal Stress Index?

 - Saliva is the best method for measuring free, active levels of cortisol